crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 ##### 10.2.1. `task/screens/trials/` #####

-Contains task specific trial screen implemenations, the Trial Screen Class.
+Contains task specific trial screen implementations, the Trial Screen Class.
 These source files contain the logic for a task's trial.
 For example, what is displayed, when something is displayed, buttons (or response) data collection, like response time or decision.

-Each task should have its own file, and each task variant should have its own implemenation within the file.
+Each task should have its own file, and each task variant should have its own implementation within the file.

 #### 10.3. `task/trials/` ####

-Contains task specific trial implemenations, the Trial Class.
+Contains task specific trial implementations, the Trial Class.
 These source files contain the data used by a specific trial for a task.
 For example, the different options, stimuli, or other trial specific information.
 This object also stores the trial information, response data, and contains functions specific for trials (like getting audio/image file or formatting data to send to Qualtrics).

-Each task should have its own file, and each task variant should have its own implemenation within the file.
+Each task should have its own file, and each task variant should have its own implementation within the file.

 #### 10.4. `task/variants/` ####

-Contains task implemenations, the Variant Class.
-These source files contain a task's intructional screens, "meta" data (like build test ID), and points to the task specific Trial Class and Trial Screen Class.
+Contains task implementation, the Variant Class.
+These source files contain a task's instructional screens, "meta" data (like build test ID), and points to the task specific Trial Class and Trial Screen Class.

 Each task should have its own file, and each task variant should have its own implementation within the file.

 `index.js` contains mapping of the different variants to their specific objects within the different tasks.
-This is used to connect input recieved from Qualtrics regarding the task Qualtrics is requesting.
+This is used to connect input received from Qualtrics regarding the task Qualtrics is requesting.
 Each Qualtrics or HTML "request" sends the name of a task or task variant.